-It was here that the romance of my life began.”
+It was here that the romance of my life began.Theodore Roosevelt

-Theodore Roosevelt National Park is the only National Park named after a person.
-This is because Roosevelt was known as the Conservationist President; setting aside public lands for conservation and preservation was deeply important to his Presidency.
+Fun fact: Theodore Roosevelt National Park is the only National Park named after a person.
+This is because Roosevelt was the Conservationist President; setting aside public lands for conservation and preservation was deeply important to his Presidency.
 It’s also because Roosevelt loved the Dakota Territories.
-In between being a fancy New York politician and, ya know, the President, he came to these Badlands to ranch and connect with nature.
+In between being a fancy New York politician and the president, he came to these Badlands to ranch and connect with nature.
 He loved them so much he even came here to recover from the deaths of his wife and mother.
-Though TRNP wasn’t technically established as a National Park until after Roosevelt died, you could say this is the National Park that inspired the Conservationist President to do more for National Parks than any President since.
+Though the government didn’t designate Theodore Roosevelt National Park until after Roosevelt died, you could say this wilderness inspired the Conservationist President to do more for National Parks than any President since.
 Pretty big deal.

-I have always said I would not have been President had it not been for my experience in North Dakota.”
+I have always said I would not have been President had it not been for my experience in North Dakota.Theodore Roosevelt

 Getting to Theodore Roosevelt National Park

 There are no major airports near this park.
 Period.
-If you want to fly in or out of the area, your best bet is Bismarck, Williston, or Minot.
+If you want to fly here, you should book your ticket into Bismarck, Williston, or Minot.
 There is a tiny airport in nearby Dickinson, but flights here tend to be real spendy.
 You’ll need to rent a car from whichever airport you fly into, as North Dakota has no public transportation.

 Therefore, I recommend driving.
 Theodore Roosevelt National Park fits nicely into a road trip combining Badlands National Park, the Black Hills, and Mount Rushmore National Monument in South Dakota.
 And yes, it is a day’s drive from both Yellowstone and Glacier National Parks if you wanted to combine all of these!
 If hitting all 50 states is on your bucket list, it’s frankly the most worthwhile thing to see/do in North Dakota.